netdata/netdata/backends/opentsdb/README.md

 # OpenTSDB with HTTP

-Since version 1.16 the Netdata has the feature to communicate with OpenTSDB using HTTP API, to enable this channel it is necessary to set the following options in your netdata.conf
+Since version 1.16 the Netdata has the feature to communicate with OpenTSDB using HTTP API.
+To enable this channel it is necessary to set the following options in your netdata.conf

 ```